-1906: The Great 1906 San Francisco Earthquake and Fires

-32 Triptych, Asian Art Museum of SF, Fall 1993, 14 33 J. Tilman, Arthur Brown, Jr. Progressive Classicist, 70 wreaked great destruction on Van Ness Avenue and the City of San Francisco.
+1906: The Great 1906 San Francisco Earthquake and Fires wreaked great destruction on Van Ness Avenue and the City of San Francisco.
 The buildings on the east side of Van Ness Avenue were dynamited in an attempt to contain the fire, and as a result, most of the buildings on the west side of the street were saved.
 After the earthquake, many of the remaining mansions on Van Ness Avenue were converted to commercial uses.
-34
+36